Amon Düül II

-Amon Düül II (or Amon Düül 2, Pronunciation: Amon Düül) is a German rock band.
+Amon Düül II (or Amon Düül 2, Pronunciation: Amon Düül) are a German rock band formed in 1968.
 The group is generally considered to be one of the pioneers of the West German krautrock scene.
 Their 1970 album Yeti was described by British magazine The Wire as "one of the cornerstones of ... the entire Krautrock movement".

+Amon Düül II emerged from the radical West German Amon Düül art commune in Munich.
+The band's first album, Phallus Dei, was released in 1969.
+Amon Düül II received offers to write music for films and won a German film award, the Deutscher Filmpreis, for their contribution to the 1970 film San Domingo.

 History

 The band emerged from the radical West German commune scene of the late 1960s, with others in the same commune including some of the future founders of the Red Army Faction.
 Founding members are Chris Karrer, Dieter Serfas, Falk Rogner (born 14 September 1943), John Weinzierl (born 4 April 1949), and Renate Knaup-Krötenschwanz (born Renate Aschauer-Knaup, 1 July 1948) who, thus far, is the only woman in the band.

 The band was founded after Weinzierl and the others met at the Amon Düül 'art commune' in Munich.
 The commune consisted mainly of university students, who formed a music group initially to fund the commune, with everyone who lived there joining in to play music whether or not they had any experience or ability.
 The commune split when they were offered an opportunity to record, which was boycotted by the more musically proficient members of the commune (who went on to form Amon Düül II).
 Recordings were made by the other members but were of very poor quality and were only released later (under the name Amon Düül) to capitalise on the success of Amon Düül II's albums.
 As Amon Düül II grew and personnel changed, they still remained a commune, living together as a band.

 Their first album Phallus Dei ('God's Phallus'), released in 1969, consisted of pieces drawn from the group's live set at the time.
 By this time the line-up was built around a core of Karrer (mainly violin and guitar), Weinzierl (guitar, bass, piano), Rogner on keyboards, bass player Dave Anderson, and two drummers (Peter Leopold (born 15 August 1945) who had joined the group from Berlin, and Dieter Serfas.
 Renate Knaup at this point was only contributing minimal vocals but was very much part of the group.
 According to Weinzierl by this time "The band played almost every day.
 We played universities, academies, underground clubs, and every hall with a power socket and an audience".
 Releasing an album brought the group greater prominence and they began to tour more widely in Germany and abroad, playing alongside groups such as Tangerine Dream, and in Germany staying in other communes including the pioneering Kommune 1 in Berlin.